 Luzerne County Community College, Northumberland Regional Center

 The Northumberland Regional Center offers degrees, with the largest majors being Business Administration, Criminal Justice and Human Services.
-The Northumberland Regional Center has just added a Nursing Associates Degree program.
+The Northumberland Regional Center also has a Nursing Associates Degree program.

 Technical Schools & Trade Education